freqtrade/freqtrade/docs/edge.md

 Trading strategies are not perfect.
 They are frameworks that are susceptible to the market and its indicators.
 Because the market is not at all predictable, sometimes a strategy will win and sometimes the same strategy will lose.

 To obtain an edge in the market, a strategy has to make more money than it loses.
-Marking money in trading is not only about *how often* the strategy makes or loses money.
+Making money in trading is not only about *how often* the strategy makes or loses money.

 !!! tip "It doesn't matter how often, but how much!"
     A bad strategy might make 1 penny in *ten* transactions but lose 1 dollar in *one* transaction.
 If one only checks the number of winning trades, it would be misleading to think that the strategy is actually making a profit.